telerik/blazor-docs/components/scheduler/views/multiday.md

 # MultiDay View

 The MultiDay view of the Scheduler for Blazor shows several days at once to the user.
-You can also configure the MultiDay view to display events [grouped by resource]({%slug scheduler-resource-grouping%}).

 The `Date` parameter of the Scheduler controls which is the first rendered date, and the `NumberOfDays` parameter of the View controls how many days will be rendered.